 College acceptance letters will be arriving soon.
 So will college rejection letters.
-If you’re a student who has been waiting to see how you will fare, you’ll spread out all those letters on your kitchen table, take stock, and see what your options are.
+If you’re a student who has been waiting to see how you will fare, you’ll spread out all those letters on your kitchen table or on open browser tabs, take stock, and see what your options are.

 Let’s take a look at what could happen, and what you next steps should be.